More than 1000 happy clients! , Top 1% of agencies in Quebec , 20+ years of experience , Policy Rate 2.25% ↓

 Frequently Asked Questions

-Determining your home’s value involves analyzing comparable properties in your neighborhood, current market trends, and your home’s unique features.
+Determining your home’s value involves analyzing comparable properties in your neighbourhood, current market trends, and your home’s unique features.
 A professional real estate agent can provide a Comparative Market Analysis (CMA) that gives you an accurate estimate of your home’s market value.
 Online tools can provide an estimate, but they may not account for upgrades or local demand.
-We use advanced artificial intelligence, comparative market studies alongside other proprietary calculation methods and our in-depth local knowledge and data analysis to provide you with the most accurate valuation of your property.
-To know more about how you can get the most from selling your property and properly price, let us provide you with a no-obligation, free evaluation.

 Selling a home in Quebec involves several costs that sellers should consider to avoid surprises.
 Here’s a breakdown of the key expenses: